pasqualerossi/42-Specialisation/README.md

+# 42 Mobile Development Info

+The 42 Mobile Development Specialisation begins with a Piscine in the programming language of Swift using the xCode program.
+Then follows with projects in Mobile Development.

-# 42 Mobile Development
+# 42 Mobile Development Curriculum

-1. :iphone: Swift iOS Piscine - Day 00 to Day 09, including Rush00 and 01 - https://github.com/pasqualerossi/Piscine-Swift-iOS
+1. :iphone: Swift iOS Piscine

+Day 00 to Day 09, including Rush00 and 01 - https://github.com/pasqualerossi/Piscine-Swift-iOS

-2. :iphone: Mobile Development Projects (Camagru, Hangouts, HyperTube, Matcha, Music Room, Swifty Companion and Swifty Proteins) - https://github.com/pasqualerossi/42-Mobile-Dev-Projects
+2. :iphone: Mobile Development Projects

+(Camagru, Hangouts, HyperTube, Matcha, Music Room, Swifty Companion and Swifty Proteins) - https://github.com/pasqualerossi/42-Mobile-Dev-Projects

 <br>